bepitulaz/openFrameworks/addons/ofxQNX/README.txt

 - Add more examples
 - Add instructions and patches required to compile the dependencies
 - Add GPS example
-- Include a more recent version of FreeImage (3.15.3?)
 - Include a more recent version of GLUES (1.4?)
 -- And maybe use GLUES's libtess instead of the one that is bundled with openFrameworks (tess2)
 - Add keyboard support (useful for qnxFontsExample example) -- https://bdsc.webapps.blackberry.com/native/documentation/keyboard_using_1935244_11.html

 [Bugs]
-- Fix PNG loading issues (qnxImageLoaderExample)
--- Possibly related to FreeImage?
 - Fix font issues (qnxFontsExample)
 - Fix polygon winding issues (qnxPolygonExample)